JohnSnowLabs/johnsnowlabs/docs/_posts/gokhanturer/2024-05-02-sbiobertresolve_umls_clinical_drugs_en.md

 ## Description

-This model maps clinical entities to UMLS CUI codes.
-It is trained on 2022AA UMLS dataset.
-The complete dataset has 127 different categories, and this model is trained on the Clinical Drug category using sbiobert_base_cased_mli embeddings.
+This model maps drug entities to UMLS CUI codes.
+It is trained on 2023AB release of the Unified Medical Language System (UMLS) dataset.
+The complete dataset has 127 different categories, and this model is trained on the `Clinical Drug` category using sbiobert_base_cased_mli embeddings.

 ## Predicted Entities